aasrinivasan/MRKF/README.md

 This repository contains the R implementation of the Mulitple Response Compositional Knockoff Filter (MRCKF).

-For more details on the MRCKF paper, please refer to the manuscript hosted at: [ LINK ]
 ## Package Installation

 To install the MRCKF R package from github, run: